Home cinema design matters

 2. Design

-Good design is all about balancing compromises, and which way we take that depends on you.
+Good design is about balancing compromises - and which way those go depends entirely on you.

-If everything in your spec comes from one distribution company, that sets my alarm bells ringing.
-I worry about balance when I see a proposal that's all speakers, with a noticeably cheaper AV receiver and projector, and designed by a speaker company.
+If everything in a proposal comes from one distribution company, that's a flag.
+I get nervous when I see a system that's all speakers, with a noticeably cheaper processor and projector - designed, unsurprisingly, by a speaker company.

 It's all about you

-Discovery is where we learn as much as possible about you, your watching habits, your family, friends, style and intentions for this room.
+Discovery is where I learn as much as possible about you - your watching habits, your family, how you use the room, what you want it to feel like.

-Qualifications and training for home cinema design are optional - unlike electricians and gas fitters which are safety critical.
-A badly designed home cinema won't kill you, it just isn't any good.
+The certifications for home cinema design aren't mandatory - unlike gas or electrical work, a badly designed cinema won't kill anyone.
+It just isn't any good.

 CEDIA Certified Designer

 Not all designers are equal.
-The same equipment performs better when the design is better - although a trained and experienced designer may well choose different products.
+The same equipment performs better when the design is better - and a well-trained designer will often choose different equipment too.

 Performance engineering

-Performance design is iterative - the audio and video goes round in circles and that's even before we look at styling.
+Performance design is iterative - audio and video feed into each other, and that's before styling enters the picture.

-My designs are more involved than some - for example I believe in pointing speakers at the audience where possible, because it sounds so much better at all the seats, and needs less digital EQ.
-So the install costs a bit more, but well worth it for the 20-30% uplift in performance we get.
+My designs are more involved than most.
+I believe in pointing speakers at the audience wherever possible - it sounds significantly better at all seats and needs less corrective EQ.
+The install costs a little more, but the 20-30% uplift in performance is well worth it.

-I also do proper calculations for screen brightness, loudspeaker output and subwoofer placement.
-I want good, even bass for everyone - that makes your cinema feel right, you really don't want some notes missing and others too loud.
+I also do proper calculations for screen brightness, loudspeaker output, and subwoofer placement.
+Even bass across the whole room matters - you really don't want some frequencies missing and others too loud.

-Or in other words, please choose your designer with care and make sure you're comparing apples to apples when getting cost estimates.
+In other words: choose your designer carefully, and make sure you're comparing like with like when getting estimates.

 A quiet place

-At every performance level, we should reduce background noise.
-That could be as easy as acoustic seals on doors, or as difficult as building a whole inner room suspended on springs.
+At every performance level, reducing background noise matters.
+That might be as simple as acoustic seals on doors, or as involved as building a complete inner room on acoustic isolation.

-You'll know when it's wrong if you ever find yourself 'riding the volume' - turning quiet bits up and loud bits down.
-That means the background noise is too loud, and that your system can't go loud enough without distorting, and that means the system hasn't been designed properly.
+You'll know when it's wrong if you find yourself riding the volume - turning quiet bits up and loud bits down.
+That means the background noise floor is too high, or the system can't go loud enough without distorting.
+Both are design failures.

-I like to take a style brief right at the beginning - 'what do you want this room to look and feel like' - then I keep that in mind when doing performance design as above.
+I take a style brief right at the start - what do you want this room to look and feel like? - and keep it in mind throughout the performance design.

 Retro Home Cinema in Somerset